The role of the External Examiner

 External examiners may also attend other assessment-related activities such as performances and workplace practice where relevant.
 Note: external examiners are not intended to act as additional markers.

-If you have any queries or would like any advice please contact the Quality Assurance and enhancement Office by emailing email@example.com.
+If you have any queries or would like any advice please contact the Quality and Standards Office by emailing email@example.com.